Yainer Diaz Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox rank 25th in baseball in home runs surrendered (163 total, 1.3 per game).
+- Red Sox pitchers combine to rank 25th in baseball in home runs surrendered (166 total, 1.3 per game).

-- The lefty last pitched on Wednesday against the Washington Nationals, when he tossed six innings, allowing two earned runs while giving up five hits.
+- The right-hander last appeared on Friday, June 16 against the New York Yankees, when he tossed four innings, allowing one earned run while giving up four hits.

-- The 34-year-old has a 3.34 ERA and 9.7 strikeouts per nine innings across 16 games this season, while giving up a batting average of .230 to his opponents.
+- The 27-year-old has put up an ERA of 5.05, with 8.5 strikeouts per nine innings, in 13 games this season.
+Opposing hitters have a .243 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.